What is PPID or Cushing’s in horses?

 - Low sugar and low starch diets are key here.
 Use fats for added calories.
 You may want to switch hays to a lower starch variety, and removing all feeds that are not low starch is a good idea.
 If you feed a fortified feed, you will need to replace the balanced vitamins and minerals of that feed with a supplement.
 This is where an Equine Nutritionist comes in – there are so many things in horse feed that can help and hinder a horse.
 You want to get the diet right.

 - A good example of finding the best supplements for PPID involves selenium, a handy and helpful anti-oxidant.
-Selenium is found in forages and pasture, and can be detrimental if your horse’s diet is deficient, and toxic in high levels.
+Selenium is found in forages and pasture and can be detrimental if your horse’s diet is deficient, and toxic at high levels.
 It’s this sort of balancing act that is best left to the Equine Nutritionist.

 - You can also soak your horse’s hay to reduce those sugar levels.
 This is easy to do, and if you can use hot water, it’s rather quick.